jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 ----

-General/MiloBird - what is the license for your base64 category for this which doesn't require libcrypto?
+MiloBird - what is the license for your base64 category for this which doesn't require libcrypto?

 -- Susheel